microsoft/vscode-wiki/[WIP]-Code-Editor-Design-Doc.md

 # Overview

 ## Code structure
 Like other parts of VS Code, the code is organized by the target runtime environment in Monaco.
-We distinguish between the following target environments:
+We distinguish between the following target environments

 ```
 |-- editor